 The claim to offer ‘great customer service’ is a popular one in the property industry.
 But how do you know if you are genuinely offering this?
 The answer is by measuring the level of service offered by your company.
 And yes, it is actually measurable.

-Many will argue that the best measure is how much repeat business an organisation enjoys.
+Another way of thinking Many will argue that the best measure is how much repeat business an organisation enjoys.
 The service you offer to customers must be good if:

-• You have a high level of customer recommendations or
+- you have a high level of customer recommendations or

-• Customers use your agency services several times.
+- customers use your agency services several times.

 But in these examples, it would take time for the ‘measures’ to come to fruition.
 A customer might sell or let a property through your agency and then not repeat this for several years.
 And while customers may suggest to their friends and family that they should employ your services, this can be sporadic rather than an everyday occurrence.

 Consequently, using these actions as a measure of successful service takes too long.
 What an agency needs is another way to measure service that is more immediate.
 Let me introduce you to the ‘Servqual model’ or ‘Service Gap’ model.
 Developed by A. Parasurman, Valarie Zeithaml and Leonard L. Berry, it sggests a number of areas a company can pro-actively measure on a regular basis.

-The ‘Service Gap’ model allows a company to measure the gap between what a company offers and what a customer wants.
+Customer Opinion The ‘Service Gap’ model allows a company to measure the gap between what a company offers and what a customer wants.
 The goal then is to close the gap in order to improve service.
 This requires feedback from customers on a regular basis in the following 5 areas: